-Join the other individuals, families, financial advisors, businesses, and institutions who have found Christiana Trust to be a firm uniquely responsive to clients’ needs.
-Christiana Trust administers over 1,100 trusts, ranging in assets from under $1,000,000 to in excess of $1,000,000,000 for very successful families.
+Join the other individuals, families, financial advisors, businesses, and institutions who have found Christiana Trust Company of Delaware to be a firm uniquely responsive to clients’ needs.
+Christiana Trust Company of Delaware and its affiliate, WSFS Bank, administer approximately 1,100 accounts ranging in assets from under $1,000,000 to in excess of $1,000,000,000 for very successful families.
 Whether you are interested in personal trusts, or other asset management services, our financial experts are here to help you reach your goals.

-From our beginning, Christiana Trust has been dedicated to providing exceptional personal service and professional assistance to individuals, families, and corporate and institutional clients.
-Christiana Trust has built a worldwide reputation for the administration and servicing of trust and asset management accounts of all types.
+From our beginning, Christiana Trust Company of Delaware has been dedicated to providing exceptional personal service and professional assistance to individuals, families, and corporate and institutional clients.
+Christiana Trust Company of Delaware has built a worldwide reputation for the administration and servicing of trust and asset management accounts of all types.

-Christiana Trust is a division of WSFS Bank, a Delaware institution founded in 1832 and one of the ten oldest banks in the United States continuously operating under the same name.
-Christiana Trust also has an office in Nevada that was established in 2001.
+Christiana Trust Company of Delaware is an affiliate of WSFS Bank, a Delaware institution founded in 1832 and one of the ten oldest banks in the United States continuously operating under the same name.
+WSFS Bank also has an office in Nevada that was established in 2001.

-Adding to WSFS’ history of world-class service, Christiana Trust adds its own proud traditions and expertise.
+Adding to WSFS’ history of world-class service, Christiana Trust Company of Delaware adds its own proud traditions and expertise.
 When you work with us, you secure the advantages of our: